niu-gdo/game-developers-library/docs/tutorials/unity-tutorials/sp24-jam-template/sp24-jam-template-base.md

 Lastly, whenever you download a new Unity project, Unity typically doesn't know what scene it should open, so you'll wind up on an empty, unsaved one.
 Before continuing, open the `Scenes` folder in the *Project* window and open the *SampleScene*.

 ## Chapter 2: Scene and Art
-In this chapter, we will get warmed up with the Unity Editor by building the Game Objects (GOs) for what will eventually be our Player and Enemies.
+In this chapter, we will get warmed up with the Unity Editor by building the Game Objects for what will eventually be our Player and Enemies.
 We'll also make quick use of our art assets so we have something pretty to look at.

 ### Adding the Background
 The default grey background is pretty ugly, so let's pull in our background art to quickly remedy that.